Manito, Albay: Geography

 Manito is located on the south-eastern tip of Albay, adjoining the south-eastern limit of Legazpi City.
 The west and NW coast of Manito lies along Poliqui Bay opposite the city of Legazpi.
 To the north and north-east coast of the municipality lies Albay Gulf.
 To the east and south of Manito is the province of Sorsogon separated by the Pocdol Mountains, which is also called as the Bacon-Manito Volcanic Complex.
 Because of topography, the two provinces are not connected along the coast.
 A mountain pass from barangay Nagotgot connects Manito to Sorsogon City in Sorsogon province.

 Southwest of the poblacion is barangay Buyo separated by the Buyo River.
 The two rivers serve as irrigation for small rice fields and water sources for the residents.

 Barangays

 Manito is politically subdivided into 15 barangays.
+Each barangay consists of puroks and some have sitios.

-14 are classified as rural areas and only the poblacion (town center, also known as Barangay It-ba), is classified as an urban area.
+Currently, there are 14 are classified as rural areas and only the poblacion (town center, also known as Barangay It-ba), is classified as an urban area.
 The poblacion is situated on the north-western seashore of the town, south of the mouth of the Camanitohan River.
-Northwest of the town center is barangay Cawit, separated by the Caminatohan.
+Northwest of the town centerk is barangay Cawit, separated by the Caminatohan.